Tips to reduce energy consumption and save on your energy bills:

 - Energy Wise Programs – join an Energy Wise Program and see savings with bill credits and reduced electric rates.

 - Monitor your energy use with SmartHub to spot trends and sudden changes.

 - Weatherize by checking insulation levels and seal air leaks.

-- Close off rooms that are not in use, turn down thermostat settings and consider a WiFi thermostat which can be programmed to automatically control your heat.
+- Close off rooms not in use, turn down thermostat settings and consider a WiFi thermostat which can be programmed to automatically control your cooling and heating.

 - Reduce hot water use by installing low flow shower heads and aerators.
 Hot water use can account for 30-40 percent of household electrical usage.
 If your water tank is located in a cold space, be sure to wrap the tank.

 - Turn off lights when not in use.
-After heat and hot water, lighting is the next highest consumer of energy.
+After heating and hot water, lighting is the next highest energy cost.

 - Install energy-efficient lamps and fixtures in areas of your home where usage is three hours per day or more.
 LED bulbs are currently the most efficient.

 - Purchase energy-efficient appliances.
 MVEC has rebates for Energy Star appliances and appliances with low Energy Guide ratings.